Millicharged Cosmic Rays and Low Recoil Detectors: Introduction

-In addition to serving as a simple extension of the SM, mCPs can also have important astrophysical and cosmological consequences.
-For example, there has been a resurgence of interest in mCPs, and specifically millicharged dark matter (mDM) \cite{Liu:2019knx,Berlin:2018sjs,Munoz:2018pzp,Barkana:2018qrx,Slatyer:2018aqg,Kovetz:2018zan,Creque-Sarbinowski:2019mcm,Munoz:2018jwq,Stebbins:2019xjr, Kachelriess:2020ams}, since the EDGES collaboration reported an anomaly in their 21 cm data \cite{Bowman:2018yin}.
+In addition to serving as a simple extension of the SM, mCPs can also have important astrophysical and cosmological consequences. mCPs have been invoked to explain several experimental excesses/anomalies ~\cite{Foot:2007cq,gies2006polarized, Wallemacq:2014sta,farzan2019dark,Khan:2020vaf,Farzan:2020dds}.
+Earlier work has considered connections of mCPs to dark matter and its observable consequences \cite{Dimopoulos:1989hk,Dubovsky:2001tr,Dubovsky:2003yn,Lepidi:2008hb,Cheung:2007ut,Berezhiani:2008gi}.
+More recently, there has been a resurgence of interest in mCPs, and specifically millicharged dark matter (mDM) \cite{Liu:2019knx,Berlin:2018sjs,Munoz:2018pzp,Barkana:2018qrx,Slatyer:2018aqg,Kovetz:2018zan,Creque-Sarbinowski:2019mcm,Munoz:2018jwq,Stebbins:2019xjr, Kachelriess:2020ams}, since the EDGES collaboration reported an anomaly in their 21 cm data \cite{Bowman:2018yin}.
 The proposal is that the enhancement of mCP-electron scattering at low velocities allow for a late thermal re-coupling of baryons and dark matter, lowering the kinetic temperature of atoms, and thereby enhancing the 21 cm absorption feature.
 This would be in line with stronger-than expected absorption claimed to be seen by the EDGES collaboration.
 Because the universe is awash with electromagnetic fields, the ultimate fate of mDM is a non trivial question and the current literature is in a state of flux with no clear consensus on either the velocity or density distributions of mDM.
-Some authors have argued that mDM is evacuated from the disk entirely by supernova shocks \cite{Dimopoulos:1989hk} so as to be unobservable in terrestrial experiments \cite{Chuzhoy:2008zy,McDermott:2010pa}, while others have argued that the same supernova shocks, coupled with diffusive transport eventually lead to an easily observable high-velocity distribution of mDM \cite{Dunsky:2018mqs}.
+Some authors have argued that mDM is evacuated from the disk entirely by supernova shocks \cite{Dimopoulos:1989hk} so as to be unobservable in terrestrial experiments \cite{Chuzhoy:2008zy,McDermott:2010pa}, while others have argued that the same supernova shocks, coupled with diffusive transport eventually lead to an easily observable high-velocity distribution of mDM although estimates vary by orders of magnitude \emph{c.f.} \cite{Hu:2016xas} v.s.\ \cite{Dunsky:2018mqs}.
 More recent work has suggested that there are a variety of unaccounted for collective damping effects that could severely limit the speed of mDM reaching a present-day terrestrial detector \cite{Li:2020wyl}.
 What is unambiguous, however, is that if mDM existed at the cosmic dawn and is responsible for the EDGES anomaly, then there should be a predictable (albeit model-dependent) density of mDM spread somewhere within roughly 20 kpc of our local galaxy.

 Motivated by the uncertainty in the predictions for a mDM density and velocity distribution, it is natural to ask if there is a direct-detection scheme that is relatively \emph{insensitive} to the details of mCP transport.
 We answer this question in the affirmative by considering two qualitatively different scenarios: \begin{enumerate}[label=(\alph*)] \item The mCPs \emph{do not} constitute a component of the dark matter, but are readily produced via collisions of cosmic rays with the interstellar medium (ISM) in addition to local cosmic-rays' collisions with the upper atmosphere (as discussed in \cite{Plestid:2020kdm}). \item The mCPs \emph{do} form a sub-component of the dark matter in the ISM and are boosted via cosmic ray collisions.
 We refer to this scenario as ``Rutherford-boosted'' dark matter (RBDM). \end{enumerate}